Adnan4456/SearchFood/README.md

  * [Glide](https://github.com/bumptech/glide) - Image loading framework for android that wraps media decoding, memory and disk caching.
  * [Flow API](https://kotlinlang.org/docs/flow.html#sequences) - In coroutines, a flow is a type that can emit multiple values sequentially, as opposed to suspend functions that return only a single value.
  * [Binding Adapters] - Use to load image using  Glide library in different class.
+ * [Expresso UI] - Expresso Library for Ui testing.
+ * [Mockito] - For JUnit testing i use Mockito librayr to mock the objects.
 <br>

 <img src="assets/loading.png">